Feyerabend/ABC80/emu2/03/README.md

 Load snake_dot.asm in the monitor (P), assemble with AS 8000, run with G 8000.
 Controls: W/S/A/D to steer, Ctrl-C to quit.

-The snake is rendered as a thin single-dot trail; food appears as a single pixel in a different corner of its cell.
-Both use the ABC80 mosaic dot API (SETDOT/CLRDOT) writing directly to screen RAM.
+The snake is a thin single-dot trail; food is a single pixel in a different corner of its cell.
+The mosaic dot encoding was verified by disassembling the ABC80 ROM at 22C5h, but SETDOT/CLRDOT are reimplemented from scratch--the ROM versions use RST 38h (BASIC interpreter trap) and cannot be called from standalone Z80 code.
+You would get trapped.

 ![Snake](./../../assets/images/ants_dots.png)